The story of the NatSol urine separating compost toilet pedestal

 I puzzled over this for some weeks before having a Eureka moment.
 As a physicist I knew that fluids stick to surfaces and follow them in apparently gravity defying ways.
 If you place a cylindrical object like a bucket on its side and pour water on the top it follows round to the bottom before leaving the surface.
 However, solids slide off the side and drop vertically.
 This difference in behaviour provided an elegant solution for separating solids from liquids.

 Many experiments followed trying various materials for the curved surface.
-A non-stick surface such as Teflon seemed a good idea for avoiding soiling but it didn't work as the liquids would not adhere.
+A non-stick surface such as Teflon seemed a good way to avoid soiling but it didn't work as the liquids would not adhere.
 Stainless steel turned out to be good and I tested this thoroughly by making some urine separators from old kitchen sink tops.
 These were installed on a compost toilet in North Wales and are still working.

 However, these plates were gently curved and not very daring in the extent to which they tested the principle employed.
 Even the lower part of the plate was not far off vertical and the urine gutter at the bottom could just be seen and so collected some unwanted material.

 Around this time I joined Nick Grant & Mark Moodie of Elemental Solutions on a tour of ecological sewage systems.
-This was my first experience of the Aquatron, a device designed to separate liquids and solids coming from flush toilets and it also turned out to be utilising the Coandă effect.
+This was my first experience of the Aquatron, a device designed to separate liquids and solids coming from flush toilets> It also turned out to be utilising the Coandă effect.

 This encouraged me to try a batch of more steeply angled stainless steel separators with an inbuilt gutter.
 Since then the design has been through further changes and refinements.
 Nick and I have experimented with and modified curvature to ensure that any solids depart from the surface where it turns forward towards the urine gutter, and that liquids stay in contact with it.
 The final result has provided efficient urine separation without solids blocking the urine drain.